On the use of dynamic mode decomposition for time-series forecasting of ships operating in waves: Introduction

-The objective of the current study is to extend the authors previous work \cite{diez2021-MARINE}, providing a statistical assessment of DMD analysis and forecasting capabilities of the finite-dimensional set of trajectory/motion/force time histories of ships operating in waves.
-To this aim, DMD is augmented including time-series derivatives and time-shifted copies in the system's state matrix and a parametric analysis is conducted, varying the number of input and output waves, time derivatives (up to the fourth) and time-shifted copies (up to half wave).
+Here, DMD is augmented including time-series derivatives and time-shifted copies in the system's state matrix and a parametric analysis is conducted, varying the number of input and output waves, time derivatives (up to the fourth) and time-shifted copies (up to half wave).
 Numerical results are assessed based on four metrics, namely the normalized root mean square error, the Pearson correlation coefficient, the average angle measure, and the normalized average minimum/maximum absolute error.
 Results are presented and discussed for the course keeping of a free-running naval destroyer (5415M) in irregular stern-quartering waves, using unsteady Reynolds-averaged Navier-Stokes (URANS) computations \cite{serani2021-OE} data and the free-running KRISO Container Ship (KCS), using experimental data from the University of Iowa IIHR wave basin \cite{stern2022snh}, focusing on starboard turning circle in regular waves.

-The remainder of the paper is organized as follows: Section \ref{sec:DMD} presents the DMD formulation, a brief description of the test cases is given in Section \ref{sec:cases}, DMD and statistical analysis details are provided in Section \ref{sec:setup}, Section \ref{sec:results} presents the numerical results, and finally, conclusions and possible extension for future work are discussed in Section \ref{sec:conclusions}.
+The remainder of the paper is organized as follows.
+Section \ref{sec:DMD} presents the DMD and the augmented formulations used for the current study.
+A brief description of the test cases is given in Section \ref{sec:cases}.
+Section \ref{sec:setup} describes the DMD setup and how the systematic study and statistical analyses for ships in waves are performed.
+Section \ref{sec:results} presents and discusses the numerical results, and, finally, conclusions on the use of DMD for ships in waves and possible extension for future work are discussed in Section \ref{sec:conclusions}.